|

 text are not yet implemented, features in purple

-are only implemented for advanced users and for instrument development.
-None
+are only implemented for advanced users and for instrument development and research.

 |